cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 community members can receive branch coin payment for hosting data; TAU coins community will provide relay routers charging TAU coins.
 }
+Launch steps:={
+Free community creation for exchange data, such as TAUT as initial.
+TAU mainchain for relay service
+TAU branchchain for searching service
+}
 ```
 ## Three processes exists:
 * A. Response with future ContractReceiptStateRoot;